Mirror-Labs/Mirror-Labs.github.io/content/posts/dev-vlog-0.md

 | 500 | "Aliens"         | "1986-07-18" | 100      |
 | ... | ...              | ...          | ...      |

-In Datalog you take existing tables and create new ones, here I look for all the movies each director has made by combining the information from two tables.
+In Datalog you take existing tables and create new ones.
+Here, I look for all the movies each director has made by combining the information from two tables.

 ```datalog